Demi Lovato Deserved About 10 Percent Of That ‘I’m 1 Percent African!’ Twitter Dragging [Opinion]

 In a perfect world, the last thing any of us would ever discuss is the amount of African heritage that the mostly-Latina Demi Lovato actually possesses, but since today’s kind of a slow news day and I actually kind of, sort of think there’s a way to best explain certain aspects with her claim, here we are.

-Now, before I crack my knuckles and join in on the parade of criticism that’s making the “Confident” star probably feel a lot less confident than she usually does — that wasn’t intended to be shade, for the record — a quick breakdown: early Saturday, for some reason not related to any upcoming music project or plans for a world tour — also not shade, more on this later), the 24-year-old former Disney kid took to Twitter to make a sudden but seemingly necessary announcement.
+Now, before I crack my knuckles and join in on the parade of criticism that’s making the “Confident” star probably feel a lot less confident than she usually does — that wasn’t intended to be shade, for the record — a quick breakdown: early Saturday, for some reason not related to any upcoming music project or plans for a world tour — also not shade, more on this later — the 24-year-old former Disney kid took to Twitter to make a sudden but seemingly necessary announcement.

 She discovered her black side, literally.

-“I did a DNA test,” Lovato began in the first of two Twitter posts, “and found out [that] I’m mainly Spanish, with Native American, Scandanavian (which I had no idea [of])… and [one] percent African!”
+“I did a DNA test,” Lovato began in the first of two Twitter posts, “and found out [that] I’m mainly Spanish, with Native American, Scandinavian (which I had no idea [of])… and [one] percent African!”

-And with that posting, faster than you could say “Grammy-award winning artist Solange Knowles,” Demi Lovato found herself at the mercy of the internet in the same way a certain rap superstar probably begged his wife not to add to the pain inflicted from a certain MET Gala beat down with her album, Lemonade.
+And with that posting, faster than you could say “Grammy-award winning artist Solange Knowles,” Demi Lovato found herself at the mercy of the internet in the same way a certain rap superstar probably begged his wife not to add to the pain inflicted from a certain MET Gala beat-down with her album Lemonade.

 But believe it or not, I’m actually not here to retread any of that negativity.
 Besides, another great Inquisitr writer already did that for you, so check that out first if you need more info, then jump back here.